redis/docs/content/operate/oss_and_stack/stack-with-enterprise/deprecated-features/triggers-and-functions/concepts/RESP_JS_Conversion.md

 - oss
 - kubernetes
 - clients
-description: 'Converting RESP to and from JavaScript
+description: Converting RESP to and from JavaScript

-  '
 linkTitle: RESP & JavaScript
 title: RESP & JavaScript
 weight: 7
+aliases:
+  - /develop/interact/programmability/triggers-and-functions/concepts/resp_js_conversion/
 ---

 When running Redis commands from within a function using the `client.call` API, the reply is parsed as a resp3 reply and converted to a JS object using the following rules: